dddrrreee/cs240lx-20spr/labs/3-logic-analyzer/README.md

 Our first step is to get a simple, "correct" but not super accurate tool.
 This gives you something to compare against as you make it better.

-To make things simple, I've put in some skeleton code and `Makefile`s but as always, you're adults, so you're more than welcome to ignore our code and write everything from scratch.
+To make things simple, I've put in some skeleton code in the `code` directory.
+However, as always, you're adults, so you're more than welcome to ignore our code and write everything from scratch.

 Basics:
    1. If you look in `code/1-simple` there are two directories,